codacy/docs/docs/release-notes/self-hosted/self-hosted-v7.0.0.md

 -   Included ESLint 8 as a new supported tool and deprecated ESLint 7.

-    New repositories will use ESLint 7 by default, but Codacy won't provide more updates for ESLint 7 and will remove ESLint 7 on April 4, 2023.
+    New repositories will use ESLint 7 by default, but **Codacy won't provide more updates for ESLint 7 and will remove ESLint 7 on April 4, 2023**.
 (CY-5848)

 -   The [**Repositories list** page](https://docs.codacy.com/v7.0/organizations/managing-repositories/) now displays a warning icon to improve the visibility of warnings and errors affecting the repositories.
 (CY-5797)